The Definitive Guide to Using MARTA as an ATL Airport Employee

 As a fare card for MARTA, the Breeze Card stores cash values and one-way trips and passes.
 Check out this video for more information:

 The plastic card can be purchased/refilled online or at your nearest MARTA station.
-Although a Breeze Card is required to ride the trains and get free transfers, cash payments are still an option (but drivers won’t be able to make change).
+Although a Breeze Card is required to ride the trains and get free transfers, cash payments are still an option on buses (but drivers won’t be able to make change).